umatare5/fargate-monitoring-cluster/README.md

 ### Description

-- This repository deploys `monitoring` cluster.
+- This repository is used for build `monitoring` cluster on Fargate.
 - The cluster contains Prometheus, Alertmanager and blackbox-exporter.
 - Prometheus is associated with LB with source IP restrictions and faces the internet.
 - LB has dedicated hostname in my domain.
 The name register to Route53 automatically.